commit111/defang-arduino-wifi/README.md

-# Interactive UI for Embedded Systems Project at Defang Software Labs (Wifi)
+# Arduino UI for Embedded Systems Project at Defang Software Labs (Wifi)
 *Note: This repository version is named "wifi" as it involves wifi networking.
 For the static (non-networking) version of this project, please see the `/defang-arduino-static` repository.*

 ![project image](./images/wifi.png)